tianshouzhi/dragon/dragon-console/src/main/resources/static/bower_components/angular-ui-bootstrap/src/modal/docs/readme.md

 #### return

-The `open` method returns a modal instance, an object with the following properties:
+The `open` method returns a modal clusterInstance, an object with the following properties:

 * `close(result)`
   _(Type: `function`)_ -